 Czech postcard by Pressfoto, Praha (Prague).
 Photo: Karel Gott and Jana Brejchova in Kdyby tisic klarinetu/If a Thousand Clarinets (Ján Rohác, Vladimír Svitácek, 1965).
 Collection: Carla Bosch.

-Carla: I suspect that on these two cards are the film crew making the documentary.
+Carla: I suspect that on these two cards is the film crew making the documentary.
 With Jana Brejchova, Waldemar Matuska, Hana Hegerova, Eva Pilarova, Karel Gott, Jiri Suchy, and Jiri Slitr.
-They are all watching a television.
-In the public are soldiers who are holding music instruments.
+They are all watching television.
+In the public are soldiers who are holding musical instruments.

 Czech postcard by Pressfoto, Praha (Prague).
 Photo: publicity still for Kdyby tisic klarinetu/If a Thousand Clarinets (Ján Rohác, Vladimír Svitácek, 1965).
 Collection: Carla Bosch.